 4. To use in advance, as income not yet available.

 5. To pay (a debt) before it is due.

 To think, speak, or write about a matter in advance.

-[Latin anticipāre, anticipāt-, to take before : ante-, ante- + capere, to take; see kap- in Indo-European roots.]
+[Latin anticipāre, anticipāt-, to take before : ante-, ante- + capere, to take; see kap- in the Appendix of Indo-European roots.]

 an·tici·pa·to′ry (-pə-tôr′ē) adj.